-For the third year, Delmarva goes to the birds
+For the fourth year, Delmarva goes to the birds

 The fowl-centric weekend includes various field trips Friday through Saturday.
 Bundled-up birders drive, hike and boat to prime wildlife-watching locations on the Shore from the historic landings of Chincoteague Bay to Berlin Falls Park and Delaware’s Indian River Inlet.